Polymorphism via dispatch¶

 (error "No energy for a walk.
 Go away.
 Meeeow!")

-(send/super (get klass 'super) self 'walk num-steps))))
+(send* (get klass 'super) self 'walk num-steps))))

-Notice how the cat delegates to its super the ability to walk when it
+Notice how the cat delegates to its super the ability to walk when it is able

-, but we can choose differently,
+the same as self’s 'isa property, but we can choose differently, just

-implementation directly, but without changing the target object.
+directly, but without changing the target object.

 Classes and Types¶